ekliao/EricLiaoDigitalGarden/src/site/notes/DEVONthink.md

 {"dg-publish":true,"permalink":"/devo-nthink/","noteIcon":"2","created":"","updated":""}
 ---

-Informally called DT.

-Has a mobile product called [[DEVONthink To Go\|DEVONthink To Go]] or DTTG.
+Informally called DT or DT3, DEVONthink has an iOS/iPadOS product called [[DEVONthink To Go\|DEVONthink To Go]] or DTTG.

+What a delight it is to find DT is available on Mac only!
 After reading this article, I wanted to get DT (and DTTG) so bad:

 #paste/glasp
 ## Using DEVONThink for Managing and Annotating PDFs – The Sweet Setup